(1) General Reimbursement Principles.

 individuals.
 Hospital-specific DSH limit calculations must comply with the

-share payments exceed the hospital-specific DSH limit, the difference shall be
+disproportionate share payments exceed the hospital-specific DSH limit, the

-deducted from disproportionate share payments or recouped from future
+difference shall be deducted from disproportionate share payments or recouped

-the aggregate shall not exceed the federal DSH allotment within a state fiscal
+payments in the aggregate shall not exceed the federal DSH allotment within a

-period.
-The DSH allotment is the maximum amount of DSH payments a state can
+state fiscal period.
+The DSH allotment is the maximum amount of DSH payments a

 (F) The state must submit an annual